 - Broad intellectual development - we expect that students should develop not just knowledge but also skills, aesthetic appreciation and an understanding of concepts and the community they live in at local, national and global scales, as well as appropriate attitudes and values.

+There are a wide range of "extra-curricular" activities which add breadth to our curriculum.
+Most of these opportunities are open to students of all abilities and involve everyone in the year group.
+Further details can be found in our Curriculum Policy and in our Trips and Visits Policy.
 Our House System, which is largely student-led, is an important part of the framework through which we plan many of these events and competitions.
-Where appropriate, we also encourage and facilitate participation at county, regional and national level.
+Where appropriate, we also facilitate participation at county, regional and national level.
+Further details about our House System can be found here.